jaehooncho26/think-swapper/README.md

 # Bot Strategy
 Flip-Flop Micro-Trader on GalaSwap

-This bot is designed to run continuously on GitHub Actions every 10 minutes.
+This bot is designed to run continuously on GitHub Actions every hour.
 Its core strategy is simple but systematic:

 Profit-taking sells

       At the start of each tick, the bot checks whether it holds GALA or GWETH (wrapped ETH on GalaChain).
       If it does, it requests a live swap quote from GalaSwap to convert the entire balance back into GUSDC            (GalaChain USDC).

-      If the output would return more than the bot’s assumed cost basis (~$1 per previous buy) plus a profit           threshold (default 0.1%, configurable with MIN_PROFIT_BPS), it executes the swap and realizes the profit.
+      If the output would return more than the bot’s assumed cost basis (~$1 per previous buy) plus a profit           threshold (default 15%, configurable with MIN_PROFIT_BPS), it executes the swap and realizes the profit.

       If not profitable, the bot skips and holds the token for another round.

 Alternating buys

-      After checking for sells, the bot always spends a small, fixed amount of GUSDC (default $1, configurable          via BOT_USD_CENTS).
+      After checking for sells, the bot always spends a small, fixed amount of GUSDC (default $3, configurable          via BOT_USD_CENTS).

       It alternates what it buys each cycle: